galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 # Types of clustering algorithms

 Since clustering is a subjective task, there are many algorithms for data clustering.
 Every method follows a different set of rules for defining similarity.
-There are many clustering algorithms known.
-But few of the algorithms are used popularly and we can categorized them as follows:
+There are many known clustering algorithms.
+But, only a few of them are popular and can be categorized as follows:

  - Connectivity models: As the name suggests, these algorithms are based on the notion that the data points closer in data space exhibit more similarity to each other than the data points lying farther away.
-These models can follow two approaches: In the first approach, they start with classifying all data points into separate clusters and then aggregating them as the distance decreases.
+These models can follow two approaches - in the first approach, they start with classifying all data points into separate clusters and then aggregating them as the distance decreases.
 In the second approach, all data points are classified as a single cluster and then partitioned as the distance increases.
 Also, the choice of distance function is subjective.
 These models are very easy to interpret but lacks scalability for handling big datasets.
-Examples of these models are hierarchical clustering algorithms and its variants.
+Examples are hierarchical clustering and its variants.

- - Centroid models: These are iterative clustering algorithms in which the notion of similarity is derived by the closeness of a data point to the centroid of the clusters.
-K-means clustering algorithm is a popular algorithm that falls into this category.
-In these models, the number of clusters required at the end have to be mentioned beforehand, which makes it important to have prior knowledge of the dataset.
-These models run iteratively to find the local optima.
+ - Centroid models: These are iterative clustering algorithms in which the notion of similarity is derived by the closeness of a data point to the centroid of the clusters. [k-means](https://en.wikipedia.org/wiki/K-means_clustering) clustering is a popular algorithm that falls into this category.
+It runs iteratively to find a fixed number of clusters which needs to be specified before running it.
+Therefore, to fix this number of clusters, it is required to have some prior knowledge about the dataset.

- - Density Models: These algorithms search the data space for areas of varied density of data points in the data space.
-It isolates various different density regions and assign the data points within these regions in the same cluster.
-Popular example of density models is [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN).
+ - Density models: These algorithms search the data space for areas of varied density of data points.
+They isolate various different density regions and assign the data points within these regions in the same cluster.
+Popular example of density model is [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN).

  - Distribution models: These clustering algorithms are based on the notion of how probable it is that all data points in a cluster belong to the same distribution such as Gaussian.
 These algorithms often suffer from overfitting.
 A popular example is [expectation-maximization](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm) (EM) algorithm which uses multivariate normal distributions.

-Now, in this tutorial, we will be taking you through three of the most popular clustering algorithms in detail: hierarchical clustering, k-means, DBSCAN, and a comparison between these methods.

-In the following, we will discuss these clustering algorithms and their parameters and how to apply them to categorize data from the Iris flower and some other data sets.
+Now, in this tutorial, we will go through three of the most popular clustering algorithms in detail, hierarchical clustering, k-means, DBSCAN, and a comparison between these methods.
+Further, we will discuss their parameters and how to apply them to find clusters in the [Iris flower dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and a few other datasets.

 # Clustering Distance Measures

-Since clustering is the grouping of similar objects, some sort of measure that can determine whether two objects are similar or dissimilar is required.
-There are two main type of measures used to estimate this relation: distance measures and similarity measures.
-The notions of distance and similarity are related, since the smaller the distance between two objects, the more similar they are to each other.
+Since clustering is the grouping of similar objects, a measure that can determine whether two objects are similar or dissimilar is required.
+There are two main type of measures used to estimate this relation - distance and similarity measures.
+The notions of distance and similarity are related.
+The smaller the distance between two objects, the more similar they are to each other.
 All measures refer to the feature values in some way, but they consider different properties of the feature vector.
-There is no optimal similarity measure, since the usage depends on the task.
+There is no optimal similarity measure as its usage depends on the problem.

 Many clustering algorithms use distance measures to determine the similarity or dissimilarity between any pair of objects.
 A valid distance measure should be symmetric and obtains its minimum value (usually zero) in case of identical vectors.
-The clustering requires some methods for computing the distance or the (dis)similarity between each pair of observations.
+Clustering requires some methods for computing the distance or (dis)similarity between each pair of observations.
 The result of this computation is known as a dissimilarity or distance matrix.

-The choice of distance measures is a critical step in clustering.
-It defines how the similarity of two elements (x, y) is calculated and it will influence the shape of the clusters.
-The classical distance measures are [Euclidean](https://en.wikipedia.org/wiki/Euclidean_distance) and [Manhattan](https://en.wikipedia.org/wiki/Taxicab_geometry) distances and for most common clustering tools, the default distance measure is Euclidean.
-If Euclidean distance is chosen, then observations with high values of features will be clustered together.
-The same holds true for observations with low values of features.
-In Figure 3, we are trying to group the cells using Euclidean distance and this distance matrix.
+The choice of a distance measure is critical in clustering.
+It defines how the similarity of two elements `(x, y)` is calculated and it will influence the shape of the clusters.
+The classical distance measures are [euclidean](https://en.wikipedia.org/wiki/Euclidean_distance) and [manhattan](https://en.wikipedia.org/wiki/Taxicab_geometry) distances.
+For the most common clustering algorithms, the default distance measure is euclidean.
+If euclidean distance is chosen, then observations having high magnitude of their respective features will be clustered together.
+The same holds true for the observations having low magnitude of their respective features.
+In Figure 3, we group the cells using euclidean distance and their distance matrix.

 ![Distances](images/raceid_distance.svg "Euclidean distance between three points (R, P, V) across three features (G1, G2, G3)")